Zentar-Ai/Zentara-Code/MONOREPO.md

 # Monorepo Guide

-Roo Code has transitioned to a monorepo powered by [PNPM workspaces](https://pnpm.io/workspaces) and [Turborepo](https://turborepo.com).
+roo Code has transitioned to a monorepo powered by [PNPM workspaces](https://pnpm.io/workspaces) and [Turborepo](https://turborepo.com).

 When you first pull down the monorepo changes from git you'll need to re-install all packages using pnpm.
 You can install pnpm using [these](https://pnpm.io/installation) instructions.
 If you're on MacOS the easiest option is to use Homebrew: